-Graham Nash, Stephen Stills lead tributes to David Crosby
+"So many great times..."
+Neil Young on David Crosby

+“My heart goes out to Jan and Django, his wife and son.
+Lots of love to you.
+Thanks David for your spirit and songs, Love you man.
+I remember the best times!”

+“I CAN’T CLAIM TO BE WISE…” READ UNCUT’S FINAL INTERVIEW WITH DAVID CROSBY HERE

-Graham Nash and Stephen Stills are among those who have paid tribute to David Crosby, who has died aged 81.
+Earlier, Crosby’s other former CSNY bandmates Graham Nash and Stephen Stills paid tribute to Crosby

-Jan Dance, Crosby’s wife, confirmed the news in a statement given to Variety, writing: “It is with great sadness after a long illness, that our beloved David (Croz) Crosby has passed away.

-“He was lovingly surrounded by his wife and soulmate Jan and son Django.
-Although he is no longer here with us, his humanity and kind soul will continue to guide and inspire us.
-His legacy will continue to live on through his legendary music.”

-She continued: “Peace, love, and harmony to all who knew David and those he touched.
-We will miss him dearly.
-At this time, we respectfully and kindly ask for privacy as we grieve and try to deal with our profound loss.
-Thank you for the love and prayers.”

-Sharing a black and white photo on Instagram of he and Crosby’s guitar cases next to one another, Nash wrote that it was with “a deep and profound sadness” that he learned about Crosby’s death.
+Sharing a black and white photo on Instagram of his and Crosby’s guitar cases next to one another, Nash wrote that it was with “a deep and profound sadness” that he learned about Crosby’s death.

 “I know people tend to focus on how volatile our relationship has been at times, but what has always mattered to David and me more than anything was the pure joy of the music we created together, the sound we discovered with one another, and the deep friendship we shared over all these many long years,” he continued.